AdamTheisen/PrecipBE/README.md

 # PrecipBE
-Consolidation and best estimate of precipitation data at ARM facilities
+Current form is a consolidation of precipitation measurements at the SGP CF and the calculation of a weighted average of said measurements.